 These days, social media and streaming services are using data compression the most prominently.
 It includes all forms of media - sound, image, video.
 Let’s look at them one by one:

 - Instagram is a mobile-first application.
 This means, its image encoding is specifically designed for the most effective presentation on the mobile screen.
 This approach allows Instagram to perform lossy compression of an image content so that the load time and resource use would be as little and possible.
-Instagram’s video encoding algorithm is similarly designed for mobile first and thus applies lossy method.
+Instagram’s video encoding algorithm is similarly designed for mobile-first and thus applies the lossy method.

-- Despite all its faults, Tumblr contains some of the most progressive data compression algorithms of the social media industry.
-Similarly to Facebook, Tumblr’s data compression system adapts to the platform on which the application is running.
+- Despite all its faults, Tumblr contains some of the most progressive data compression algorithms in the social media industry.
+Similar to Facebook, Tumblr’s data compression system adapts to the platform on which the application is running.
 However, Tumblr is using solely lossless compression for the media content regardless of whether it is mobile or desktop.

 Multilayer perceptron neural networks are commonly used by different organizations to encode databases, points of entry, monitor access data, and routinely check the consistency of the database security.